 If you’re like me, then your inbox is probably flooded more often than not.
 I’ll keep this short.

-The firm I founded, eCuras, specializes in helping marketing leaders such as yourself to increase revenue through new customer acquisition as well as existing customer growth.
-We do this by establishing a new foundation with the latest techniques and technologies for your business and then layer a full suite of complementary marketing tactics to force an exponential increase in your visibility, lead generation and conversion rate optimization.
+The firm I founded, [AGENCY], specializes in helping marketing leaders such as yourself increase revenue through new customer acquisition and existing customer growth.
+We do this by establishing a new foundation with the latest techniques and technologies for your business and then layer a full suite of complementary marketing tactics to force an exponential increase in your visibility, lead generation, and conversion rate optimization.

 Interested in hearing more?
 Make time for me on Monday at 3:00 pm ET, you’ll be glad you did!

 Praise = Commence with a flattering, respectful compliment

 Picture = Illustrate the cause and effect of how your product will solve their problem

 Theory: Like earlier models, this one is also deeply rooted in psychological factors in the brain where a social reward is predicated on the compliment.
 Additionally, when presented with a cause and effect scenario, more trust is built as greater weight is placed on the argument.
 Please provide an explanation but do not give all details; leave them hanging a bit to encourage them to do their own research and discovery, which will undisputedly have them intrigued to look for more.
 Being nice to someone, even a stranger, will release dopamine in their brain and improve their mood.
 You will be credited with this improved mood and win the brownie points for it.
 Who cares how you win as long as you win!
 The best way to use this model is to open by praising the recipient.
 Please don’t go overboard, but enough to make them feel good.
 Once you improve their demeanor, serve them the cause and effect modality about how your product will solve their problem.
 Then close by asking them for their business more formally.

 Subject Line: May I call on your expertise?

 It was recently suggested I look into the [INDUSTRY] industry as a source of new business.